 From your stove to our hearts

-share your delicious take!FAQs
+share your delicious take!FAQs–High-Protein Lentil and Spinach Soup

 Can I use red lentils instead of green?

-Is this soup high in protein?
+Is this High-Protein Lentil and Spinach Soup high in protein?

 Can I make it in an Instant Pot or pressure cooker?